t-edson/PicPas/README.md

 These libraries don't include package.
 They are only files in folders that need to be included when compiling PicPas.

-PicPas has been compiled, using the version 1.6.2 of Lazarus.
-Tested in Windows and Ubuntu.
+PicPas has been compiled, using the version 1.8.0 of Lazarus.
+Tested in Windows, Ubuntu and Mac.

 To have more information about the compiler, check the Technical Documentation (Only in spanish by now).